Deep learning probability flows and entropy production rates in active matter: Motility-induced phase separation

 \section{Motility-induced phase separation}

 We now consider a system of $N=4096$ interacting particles undergoing motility-induced phase separation, given by~\eqref{eqn:interacting_particles} with $v_0 = 0.025$, $\mu = 1$, $\gamma = 10^{-4}$, $\epsilon = 0$, and with periodic boundary conditions.
 In this case, the corresponding many-body FPE is $16,384$-dimensional, and its solution poses a formidable task.
 Because we consider the athermal, hypoelliptic setting with $\epsilon=0$, the velocity field defined in~\eqref{eqn:pflow_vel} only depends on the score in the $g$ variables $\nabla_g\log\rho$.
-To target $\nabla_g \log\rho$ directly, we consider only the score matching loss~\eqref{eqn:score_matching} and set $\lambda_2 = 0$ in the combined loss~\eqref{eqn:loss}; the result decouples into equivalent losses for $\nabla_x\log\rho$ and $\nabla_g\log\rho$, while the physics-informed loss~\eqref{eqn:stationary_fpe_score_loss} couples the two scores, so they cannot be learned independently.
-For further details, including an overview of a variant of the denoising score matching loss function~\citep{vincent_connection_2011} we use to reduce computational expense, see (SI Appendix).
+To target $\nabla_g \log\rho$ directly, we consider only the score matching loss~\eqref{eqn:score_matching} and set $\lambda_2 = 0$ in the combined loss~\eqref{eqn:loss}.
+The resulting loss decouples into equivalent losses for $\nabla_x\log\rho$ and $\nabla_g\log\rho$, while the physics-informed loss~\eqref{eqn:stationary_fpe_score_loss} couples the two scores, so they cannot be learned independently.
+Because $\epsilon = 0$, the diffusion tensor $D$ is no longer invertible, and the connection between $v$ and the total EPR $\sdottot(t) = |v(R_t(r))|_{D^{-1}}^2$ breaks down.
+By contrast, the identity $\sdotsys(t) = \nabla \cdot v(R_t(r))$ still holds, and $v$ remains a fundamental object that describes the transport of the particles according to the probability current.
+For further details, including an overview of a variant of the denoising score matching loss function~\cite{vincent_connection_2011} we use to reduce computational expense, along with a discussion of the technical issues that arise for $\epsilon = 0$, see (SI Appendix).
 We learn $\nabla_g\log\rho$ on a single dataset with $N=4096$ particles and with a packing fraction $\phi=0.5$, but make use of an architecture that enables us to transfer learn to higher values of $N$ and other values of $\phi$, as we now describe.